ulfben/cpp_prngs/README.md

 The best pseudo-random number generator (PRNG) offered by the C++ standard library is likely the Mersenne Twister.
 But choosing `std::mt19937` over more efficient alternatives like [Xorshift](https://en.wikipedia.org/wiki/Xorshift) or a [PCG](https://en.wikipedia.org/wiki/Permuted_congruential_generator) variant sacrifices [a significant amount of performance](https://quuxplusone.github.io/blog/2021/11/23/xoshiro/) in *addition* to the problems listed above.

+For a deep, game-focused comparison of 47 PRNGs across 9 platforms, see Rhet Butler’s excellent [RNG Battle Royale (2020)](https://web.archive.org/web/20220704174727/https://rhet.dev/wheel/rng-battle-royale-47-prngs-9-consoles/), which highlights the performance, portability, and statistical quality concerns that matter most in real-world game development.
+Several of the top-performing generators featured there - including Romu and SmallFast - are included here.

-Hence this repo!
-If you're making games and need your random number generator to be:
+And so; if you're making games and need your random number generator to be:

-- small (16 or 32 bytes) and [*fast*](https://quick-bench.com/q/LA8dukv8BScXyy82vlm2zFYBgA0)
+- small (16 or 32 bytes) and [*fast*](https://quick-bench.com/q/ZSBTxZHWDN34Im2Y6_4rEx9Xbpc)
 - deterministic across platforms (e.g., *portable!*)
 - easy to seed
 - feature-rich (ints, floats, coin flip, ranges, pick-from-collection, etc.)